 If you are a Spotify devotee, the recent software enabled the ability to use the free version of Spotify Connect, no longer requiring a paid, premium subscription to enjoy this very popular streaming service on our models.
 Moreover, you can save Spotify to one of the presets, provided the Spotify Playlist is not too long.
 Spotify does not define what “too long” is, so you might need to experiment.

 WORKS WITH ALEXA

 Forty-five percent of Americans make New Year’s resolutions, and twenty-five percent of us have abandoned ours by now.
 Why not make a realistic New Year’s resolution this time around?
 Vow to expose yourself to new sounds by exploring different Internet radio stations and music sources outside of your usual comfort zone.
 Take your ears on a musical vacation somewhere they have never been before.
 Check out our default preset stations and search out others on your own.
 If you find a station you like, save it to a preset, or to My Favorites.
 Happy New Year from us to you.
 May it be a safe and healthy one.
-We hope last month’s software update helps you achieve your musical New Year’s resolution by discovering more ways to enjoy the music in 2020.
+We hope our software updates help you discover more ways to enjoy the music.

 Next Tech Rap: Recommended Stations

 General Manger Peter Skiera lives in southern MA, worked in radio broadcasting throughout New England, and also worked for Cambridge SoundWorks, B&W Loudspeakers, and Tivoli Audio for 15 years before joining Como Audio in 2016 as Vice President of Product Development.
 If you have a comment or would like to suggest a topic for a future Tech Rap, Peter can be reached directly at firstname.lastname@example.org